 Long-term Disability Insurance

-Long-term disability insurance provides you with income if you are continuously disabled for more than six months (180 days).
-Coverage continues as long as you are certified disabled by Cigna.
+Coverage continues as long as you are certified disabled by Unum.
 The maximum period that you are eligible to receive benefits is up to your Social Security normal retirement age.

 Pre-existing Condition Exclusion

 Even though you do not need to prove you are in good health, the policy does contain a pre-existing condition exclusion.
-There is no coverage for any pre-existing medical condition for the first 24 months after the insurance (or increase in insurance) takes effect.
+That means you would not have coverage for any pre-existing medical condition for the first 24 months after the insurance or increase in insurance takes effect.

-A pre-existing medical condition is any disability which is caused by or results from an injury, sickness, or pregnancy which occurred during the 12 months prior to the date your coverage began or was increased.
+A pre-existing medical condition is any disability that is caused by or results from an injury, sickness, or pregnancy, which occurred during the 12 months before the date your coverage began or was increased.

-You may decrease the amount of coverage or cancel coverage at any time during the year.
-If you wish to enroll again or increase the amount of coverage, you will need to wait until the next open enrollment, and the new coverage amount will be subject to the pre-existing condition exclusion.
+If you wish to enroll again or increase the amount of coverage, you will need to wait until the next Open Enrollment.
+The new insurance amount will be subject to the pre-existing condition exclusion.